![]() |

 ~

-Biological Feature about Don Avard
+Biographical Feature on Don Avard

-and his links with Clavering and Barrington
+and his links with Clavering and John S. Barrington

 ~